What Makes a 'Type O' an Individual?

 This is the question that is at the heart of the genetic puzzle.
 It is also central to our exploration of blood types.
 The key is genetic heritage - the story line of your life.
 Even though you are living in the 21st century, you share a common bond with your ancestors.
 The genetic information that resulted in their particular characteristics has been passed on to you.

 People who are O blood type have a different set of characteristics than people who are Type B or Type A - they are susceptible to different diseases, they should eat different foods and exercise in a completely different manner.
-Some believe that personality is influenced by blood type!
 Dr. D'Adamo, author of the best selling books Eat Right for Your Type and Live Right for Your Type, among others, gives us a blueprint for living in his books.
 Read on to learn more about the Type O individual.

 The Blood Type O Individualized Lifestyle